OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 - `kSecAccessControlDevicePasscode`: Access the item via a passcode.
 - `kSecAccessControlTouch IDAny`: Access the item via one of the fingerprints registered to Touch ID.
 Adding or removing a fingerprint won't invalidate the item.
 - `kSecAccessControlTouch IDCurrentSet`: Access the item via one of the fingerprints registered to Touch ID.
 Adding or removing a fingerprint _will_ invalidate the item.
-- `kSecAccessControlUserPresence`: Access the item via either one of the registered fingerprints (using Touch ID) or fallback to the passcode.
+- `kSecAccessControlUserPresence`: Access the item via either one of the registered fingerprints (using Touch ID) or default to the passcode.

 Please note that keys secured by Touch ID (via `kSecAccessControlTouch IDCurrentSet` or `kSecAccessControlTouch IDAny`) are protected by the Secure Enclave: The Keychain holds a token only, not the actual key.
 The key resides in the Secure Enclave.

 Starting with iOS 9, you can do ECC-based signing operations in the Secure Enclave.
 In that scenario, the private key and the cryptographic operations reside within the Secure Enclave.
 See the static analysis section for more info on creating the ECC keys. iOS 9 supports only 256-bit ECC.
 Furthermore, you need to store the public key in the Keychain because it can't be stored in the Secure Enclave.
 After the key is created, you can use the `kSecAttrKeyType` to indicate the type of algorithm you want to use the key with.

 In case you want to use these mechanisms, it is recommended to test whether the passcode has been set.
 In iOS 8, you will need to check whether you can read/write from an item in the Keychain protected by the `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` attribute.
-From iOS 9 onward you can check whether a losckscreen is set, using `LAContext`:
+From iOS 9 onward you can check whether a lock screen is set, using `LAContext`:

 ```swift